 Bavarian Fire Drill: How Chloe took over People magazine in "Sexy People...".
 She claims to have done it to a number of other companies like Volvo and Fabreeze.

-Censored Title: The show was originally titled Don't Trust The Bitch in Apartment 23, but it was amended to its current state (or sometimes, simply, Apartment 23) after the censors inevitably complained.
+Censored Title: The show was originally titled Don't Trust The Bitch in Apartment 23, but it was amended to its current state (or sometimes, simply, Apartment 23 - which is its title in Germany) after the censors inevitably complained.
 Admittedly, the fact that the censored title rhymes is probably good for something.

 Dumb Blonde: Averted by June, who did, after all, get to Manhattan by getting a decent-paying job in finance.